sudoblockio/tackle/docs/CONTRIBUTING.md

 * Aim for statelessness
 * Lets anyone write more opinionated tools

-Freedom for Cookiecutter users to build and extend.
+Freedom for tackle-box users to build and extend.

-* No officially-maintained cookiecutter templates, only ones by individuals
+* No officially-maintained tackle-box providers, only ones by individuals
-* Commercial project-friendly licensing, allowing for private cookiecutters and private Cookiecutter-based tools
+* Commercial project-friendly licensing, allowing for private tackle-box and private tackle-box-based tools

-#### Fast and Focused

-Cookiecutter is designed to do one thing, and do that one thing very well.

-* Cover the use cases that the core committers need, and as little as possible beyond that :)
-* Generates project templates from the command-line or API, nothing more
-* Minimize internal line of code (LOC) count
-* Ultra-fast project generation for high performance downstream tools

 #### Inclusive